fingerprintjs/fingerprintjs-pro-react/README.md

 # Fingerprint Pro React
+Fingerprint is a device intelligence platform offering 99.5% accurate visitor identification.
 Fingerprint Pro React SDK is an easy way to integrate **[Fingerprint Pro](https://fingerprint.com/)** into your React application.
 It's also compatible with Next.js and Preact.
 See application demos in the [examples](https://github.com/fingerprintjs/fingerprintjs-pro-react/tree/main/examples) folder.  **This package works with Fingerprint Pro, it is not compatible with [open-source FingerprintJS](https://github.com/fingerprintjs/fingerprintjs).** You can learn more about the difference between Fingerprint Pro and open-source FingerprintJS in the [official documentation](https://dev.fingerprint.com/docs/pro-vs-open-source).

 ## Table of contents